Sinevia/screenfly.js/README.md

 screenfly.js
 =========
 screenfly.js is a small utility class.
-It can apply styles on the fly dpending on the browser size.
+It can apply styles on the fly to DOM elements (using their IDs and classes) depending on the browser size.
 It is extemely accurate.